Alocasia 'Loco' - Care and Unique Features

 - Growth Rate: This cultivar grows moderately, producing new leaves every few weeks under optimal conditions.

 This cultivar originates from a genetic mutation of Alocasia ‘Mandalay’, a hybrid that combines the lineage of Alocasia sanderiana and Alocasia longiloba ‘Watsoniana.’
 Alocasia 'Loco' was first introduced in 2010 by Deroose Plants but faced limited commercial success until its 2023 reintroduction through tissue culture.
 With its lineage rooted in tropical environments, this Alocasia thrives in warm, humid conditions similar to Southeast Asia’s tropical forests.
-Indoors, it typically grows to a height of 30-50 cm with a spread of around 30 cm, presenting an upright yet compact habit.
-Like many Alocasias, it is toxic to pets and humans if ingested.
+Indoors, it typically grows to a height of 30-50 cm with a spread of around 30 cm.

 Caring for Alocasia 'Loco'